vjmumar/Online-Shopping-Cart/README.md

 # React + TypeScript + Vite

-To start the project you just need to type "npm run start" in the terminal.
+To start the project you just need to type "npm run start" in your the terminal.